 Frank Grazioli, LCSW, MSW is a therapist and Assistant Director of the clinic.
-He holds a master’s in clinical social work from New York University.
+Frank holds a master’s degree in clinical social work from New York University.
 He has extensive training in cognitive behavioral therapy (CBT) in treating addiction and other disorders and holds certification in CRAFT (Community Reinforcement and Family Training), an evidence-based approach in helping those impacted by a loved one’s addiction.
-He is a former research fellow with collaborative NYU programs social work, medicine, dentistry, and nursing; he been published for research in addiction treatment.
+Frank is a former research fellow with collaborative NYU programs social work, medicine, dentistry, and nursing, and has been published for research in addiction treatment.

 Michael McKee, PhD is a therapist and research scientist and Assistant Clinical Professor of Medical Psychology (in Psychiatry) at Columbia University College of Physicians & Surgeons.
 Dr. McKee specializes in cognitive behavioral therapy (CBT) for problem gambling; he has also been a research therapist for National Institute of Mental Health-funded projects studying the effectiveness of CBT in the treatment of social anxiety, obsessive-compulsive disorder, and illness anxiety disorder, and has extensive experience with the treatment of a range of behavior problems.
 Dr. McKee maintains private practices in Scarsdale and in Cold Spring, NY.

-Cindy Varona, BA has served as the program administrator since 2012.
-She holds a bachelor’s degree in Industrial Engineering from the Dominican Republic.
-She also holds a bachelor’s in Public Health from Monroe College in New York and has completed training on gambling disorder from the National Council on Problem Gambling.
+Ericka Barroso, BA joined the clinic in 2022 and is the clinic’s program administrator.
+Ericka holds a bachelor’s degree in Psychology from New York University and has completed training on gambling disorder from the National Council on Problem Gambling.

-The treatment team also draws talent from participants in the Columbia Psychiatry Fellows program; social work internships; visiting healthcare professionals; and other qualified volunteers.
+The treatment team also draws talent from its Columbia Psychiatry Fellows, social work internships, visiting healthcare professionals, and other qualified volunteers.

-If you are interested in discussing opportunity to provide services as part of our team, please contact Cindy Varona at firstname.lastname@example.org.
+If you are interested in discussing opportunity to provide services as part of our team, please contact Ericka Barroso at firstname.lastname@example.org (link sends e-mail)